 So, let’s understand how working capital drives cash, drives profit, and drives growth.
 The following story will highlight exactly how that happens.

-Working capital is defined as the difference between a company’s Current Assets and their Current Liabilities.
+Working capital is defined as the difference between a company’s Current Assets and its Current Liabilities.
 Typically, the most important components of working capital are Cash, Accounts Receivable, Inventory, and Accounts Payable.

 Now, the only thing that is different between the two companies is their inventory and how they manage it.

-Company A stocks and sells their entire inventory every month (12 inventory turns a year), while company B only stocks and sells their inventory every six months (2 turns per year).
+Company A stocks and sells its entire inventory every month (12 inventory turns a year), while company B only stocks and sells its inventory every six months (2 turns per year).

-This means they actually move the same amount of inventory in the year, but on different timelines (same sales, the same margin means same COGS and the same amount of merchandise sold during the year).
+This means they move the same amount of inventory in the year but on different timelines (same sales, the same margin means the same COGS and the same amount of merchandise sold during the year).
 So which company is healthier and why, despite having the same revenue, same margins, and same profits?

 To determine who is healthier, we will make another assumption.
 Suppose that on an annual basis, both companies have COGS of $600,000 for direct materials (no labor, etc.)

-With Company A, they turn their inventory every month, so their inventory balance is $50,000 ($600,000/12 months), while company B’s average inventory is $300,000.
+Company A turns its inventory every month, so its inventory balance is $50,000 ($600,000/12 months), while company B’s average inventory is $300,000.
 Company B has a ton more CASH tied up in inventory.
 So, where does that cash come from to fund Company B’s inventory?